AquaJo/main-emphasis-curve-simulation/README.md

 Its an interactive diagram, based on 53. physics-olympiad's first round, no 3a).

-Its not the solution, just a js - illustration.
+Its not really the solution, just a just for fun js - illustration for helping to find the wanted information.

-Its main feature is to upload your own csv file, create graphs and main emphasis simulation curves.
+Its main feature however is to upload your own csv file, create graphs and main emphasis simulation curves.

-Its documentation is on german, .. its made as a school project in physics class.
+Its documentation is on german, .. it was made as a school project in physics class.

 key - commands:
 hide axes -> type a